-Decades of research have demonstrated that the period from birth to age five is the most critical window of opportunity to positively impact a child's future.
-The correlation between early childhood development, community and family conditions, and lifelong health has also been established -and these factors are undeniably intertwined.
+Decades of research have demonstrated that the period from birth to age 5 is the most critical window of opportunity to positively impact a child's future.
+The correlation between early childhood development, community and family conditions, and lifelong health have also been established and are undeniably intertwined.